 The Crimson set includes 5 drums.
 It has an 8 inch kick / bass, a 12 inch dual zone snare, two 8 inch dual zone toms, and a 10 inch floor tom.

 As you can see, the sizes of these drum pads are a little unusual.
-You might expect the three toms to all increase in size from one to the next, but here the first two are the same – both 8 inch.
+You might expect the dual zone rack toms and floor tom to all increase in size from one to the next, but here the first two are the same – both 8 inch.
 Obviously that doesn’t make a difference as far as sound goes in an electronic drum kit.

 The snare is significantly larger at 12 inches than any of the other drums, but it’s not as big as the one in the Strike Pro set.